TorGuard ReviewPosted Nov. 10, 2018, 2:21 p.m. by Jonathan

 Torrent users who have grown more careful in recent times also prefer using VPN services to avoid being monitored by the government and its various intel agencies.

-If you see yourself among the above, then you should definitely get yourself a good VPN.
+If you see yourself among the above, then you should get yourself a good VPN.

 Can TorGuard cater to all your needs?